 To top that, investors sold stocks.
 The Dow Jones fell by 589 points during the first minutes of today’s trading and stocks continued a weekly slide, triggered by fears of a trade war between the two superpowers.

-Central banks around the world are reducing interest rates, in a bid to lessen the pain from tariff battle.
-The central banks of India, New Zealand and Thailand, all dropped interest rates yesterday.
+Central banks around the world are reducing interest rates, in a bid to lessen the pain from the tariff battle.
+The central banks of India, New Zealand, and Thailand, all dropped interest rates yesterday.

-It is obvious, investors and central banks are preparing for economic trouble.
-My opinion is that the conflict between the US and China, will take a long time to resolve.
+It is obvious, that investors and central banks are preparing for economic trouble.
+My opinion is that the conflict between the US and China will take a long time to resolve.
 The longer the trade uncertainty, the greater the risk of something bad happening.

 As a result, investors will be running to put their money into gold, which tends to do well during times of uncertainty.
-This will definitely be a safe heaven bid for gold.
+This will definitely be a safe haven bid for gold.